Skip to content

 • Stump grinding

-Once you have your service list, create your tree service pricing strategy.
+Once you have your service list and a general idea what each job is worth, create your tree service pricing strategy.
 This should take into account what your competition is charging and how much you need to earn per job in order to be profitable.

 You can use an automated service pricing calculator to add up labor costs, material costs, overhead expenses, and profit margin.
 Don’t forget to factor in expenses like gas, labor, and insurance premiums to get a more accurate profit result.